reuterbal/photobooth/INSTALL.md

 To exit the application, use the Esc-key or an external button.

+You can directly startup the photobooth to the idle screen (skipping the welcome screen) by appending the parameter `--run`.

 ## Additional setup steps for my hardware setup

 ### Pollin LS-7T touch screen